A Visit to Switzerland’s Lötschental

 REVISITING THE VALLEY

 In June of 2003, about 70 years after Price’s visit, I revisited the Lötschental.
 The valley consists of four small picturesque towns accessible by car and bus from the entrance of the valley near the train station.
 At the far end of valley is a glacier.
-If you look at page 24 of Price’s tome Nutrition and Physical Degeneration, you will see a picture of a church that Price took in the 1930s–it is the same church I photographed (see above).
+If you look at page 24 of Price’s tome Nutrition and Physical Degeneration, you will see a picture of a church that Price took in the 1930s–it is the same church I photographed (see left).
 The Wiler church still proudly stands and plays a prominent role in Herrgottsgrenadiere, or “God’s soldiers,” a June celebration that honors soldiers coming home from foreign battles.
 When they returned home, they saved the parade uniforms to wear for church festivities.
 Price described the good health and sturdiness of the Lötschental men who often took jobs in the Pope’s Swiss Guard.
 They also served the kingdoms of Versailles and Naples and were mercenaries in foreign countries.

 The day after I arrived, the locals were constructing mini altars to honor the Virgin Mary, several in each of the valley towns.
 The backdrop for each altar was pine branches cut from the alpine forest.
 On the next day, the soldiers assembled and ceremonially marched to the church, with the townspeople in tow, for a special mass.
 Despite all this religious activity, there was no evidence of an ancient ceremony recalled by Price—lighting a wick in a bowl of the first spring butter—to honor the life-giving force contained therein (Price, p.
 26).
 According to Price, the wick was permitted to burn in a special sanctuary built for the purpose.
 At least back then, the natives recognized the superior quality of their June butter, perhaps without really understanding why.
 To be fair, language was a barrier, so I might not have been able to express myself when trying to explain my search for remnants of this ceremony.
 But at least on the days I was there, in the churches I looked in, I saw no such ceremony.
 At first impression, it seems that this ceremony is now forgotten.